QuantozTechnology/qbs-white-label-app/mobile/README.md

 npm install
 ```

-### Configure the authentication provider
+### Add configuration for auth provider

-The projects currently relies on Azure Directory B2C as authentication provider.
-If you wish to keep the same setup, configure your app on Azure and fill the `.envrc` file (located in the `src` folder).
-If you wish to change/add authentication providers, refer to the [documentation on the Expo website](https://docs.expo.dev/versions/latest/sdk/auth-session/)
+The projects currently relies on Microsoft Azure Directory B2C as authentication provider.
+If you wish to keep the same setup:

-#### Recommended tool: direnv
+1. create your own environments on Azure AD B2C
+2. Fill the necessary env variables in the `.envrc` file in the `mobile` folder.

-We use [direnv](https://direnv.net/) to automatically load the environment variables set in the `.envrc` file.
+> We use [direnv](https://direnv.net/) to automatically load the environment variables set in the `.envrc` file.
 If you don't want to use it, the less graceful solution is to prepend all the environment variables to the `npm start` command (e.g. `VAR_1=VALUE1 VAR2=VALUE2 ... npm start`)
+>
+> **VERY IMPORTANT**: every time tou change the `.envrc` file, you **MUST** allow the changes to the env variables by executing the `direnv allow` command in the terminal.

-If you want to change/add authentication provider, check the documentation available on the [Expo Docs website](https://docs.expo.dev/guides/authentication/).
+If you wish to change/add authentication providers, refer to the [documentation on the Expo website](https://docs.expo.dev/versions/latest/sdk/auth-session/).

+---

 ## Usage

 ### Run the project

-To explore all the options offered by the Expo client, [take a look at their docs](https://docs.expo.dev/workflow/expo-cli/).

-To quickly launch the project:
+First of all, check the following settings are correct:

+- `APP_ENV` in the `.envrc` file is correct (e.g. you are running it locally, it should be `development`)
+- execute the `direnv allow` in the terminal to make sure the correct env variables are loaded
+- Set the right value for the `defaultStablecoin` property in `mobile/src/config/config.ts`.
+For example, we have two different tokens for development and production purposes, and this needs to be changed depending on which build you want to run/deploy.

+After this initial checks, run:

 ```bash
 npm start